jwmiller5/Compliance/compliance/regulatory/gdpr-manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 13. Click **Start** to download the search results to your computer.

     The **eDiscovery Export Tool** displays status information about the export process, including an estimate of the number (and size) of the remaining items to be downloaded.
 When the export process is complete, you can access the files in the location where they were downloaded.
-For more information about the reports that included when you download Content Search results, see the [More information](/microsoft-365/compliance/export-search-results#more-information) section in "Export Content Search results".
+For more information about the reports that are included when you download Content Search results, see the [More information](/microsoft-365/compliance/export-search-results#more-information) section in "Export Content Search results".

 After the data is exported, the search results and export reports are located in a folder that has the same name as the UDS case.
 The PST files that contain mailbox items are located in a subfolder named **Exchange**.
 Documents and other items from sites are located in a subfolder named **SharePoint**.